Infant Mental Health Journal

 Information for Contributors

-6. Please note that this journal's workflow is double-blinded.
-Authors must prepare and submit files for the body of the manuscript that are anonymous for review (containing no name or institutional information that may reveal author identity).
+- Please note that this journal's workflow is double-blinded.
+Authors must prepare and submit files for the body of the manuscript and any accompanying files that are anonymous for review (containing no name or institutional information that may reveal author identity).

-Style must conform to that described by the American Psychological Association Publication Manual , Sixth Edition, 2009 (American Psychological Association, 750 First Street, N.E., Washington, D.C.
+- Style must conform to that described by the American Psychological Association Publication Manual , Sixth Edition, 2009 (American Psychological Association, 750 First Street, N.E., Washington, D.C.
 20002-4242).
 Authors are responsible for final preparation of manuscripts to conform to the APA style.
-In addition, authors must provide a statement of conflict of interest that will be published on the title page of the article, as well as an explanation of the contributions each author made to the work described in the submitted paper.

-Additional questions with regard to style and submission of manuscripts should be directed to the Editor: Hiram E. Fitzgerald, PhD, at IMHJ@msu.edu.
+Additional questions with regard to style and submission of manuscripts should be directed to the Editor: Paul Spicer, PhD, at firstname.lastname@example.org